Immunology

 • Fill antibodies in the central well and antigens in other wells.

-Double diffusion in two dimensions Results:
+Double Diffusion In Two dimensions Results:

 • Lines of precipitate formed between two identical adjacent antigens fuse.